This content has been updated and is now available as part of a free eBook.

 They go on to provide evidence that whole foods are more effective than supplements in meeting nutrient needs:

-- Tomato consumption has a greater effect on human prostrate tissue than an equivalent amount of lycopene.
+- Tomato consumption has a greater effect on human prostate tissue than an equivalent amount of lycopene.

 - Whole pomegranates and broccoli had greater antiproliferative and in vitro chemical effects than did some of their individual constituents.